 Many young people decide to take an alternative route rather than continuing with formal academic education courses, and there are a number of different options that you can explore.

 You might decide to follow a vocational course (such as construction, childcare or engineering, usually held at a local college); alternatively, you might want to go straight into work and would rather start an apprenticeship and get employment training.

 It is now a requirement that all young people continue in approved education or training until the age of 18.
 If you are unsure about your options it's a good idea to look at the Choices at 16 section of Careerpilot.

 You can get more information about routes to different careers in Careerpilot's Job Sectors.

 Retakes and remarks

 Retaking exams or getting your paper remarked are two potential ways to improve a GCSE grade you're not happy with.

-GCSE assessments are changing from modular to linear, which means you sit all your exams in the same exam series, usually at the end of your course in June when you are in Y11.
+GCSE assessments are linear, which means you sit all your exams in the same exam series, usually at the end of your course in June when you are in Y11.
 This affects when you can resit your exams.

 For new GCSE courses if you retake a subject, you will have to retake all the units in the next exam season in order to be awarded a new certificate in that GCSE.

 If you are unsure about whether to consider retaking a subject, it's wise to speak to your teachers or a careers adviser and find out the latest information.